 Step 2.
 Select "Check for updates" from the Windows Update section.

 Step 3.
-Select "Download" and "Install" to initiate the update procedure if any updates are available.
+If any updates are available, select "Download" and "Install" to initiate the update procedure.

-By keeping your Windows system up to date, you can prevent compatibility difficulties with Secure Boot while fortifying your PC against numerous security threats.
+Keeping your Windows system up to date helps prevent compatibility issues with Secure Boot and also protects your PC from various security threats.

-From the official Microsoft website, download Windows installation media.
-Make bootable installation media using a USB drive.
+Download Windows installation media from the official Microsoft website, then create bootable installation media using a USB drive.

 Step 1.
-Boot the computer after inserting the USB drive and restarting the system.
-In the launch device menu, select the USB drive.
+Once the USB drive is inserted, boot the computer and restart the system.
+Then, in the boot device menu, select the USB drive to initiate the installation process.

 Step 2.
 Follow on-screen instructions for a clean install.

 Step 3.
-Delete existing partitions, create a new one, and format the drive during installation.
+During the installation process, delete any existing partitions, create a new one, and format the drive.

 Step 5.
 Install necessary hardware drivers and check for Windows updates to keep your system current.

-Feel free to share the post on your social media to help more struggling users with the above useful information.
+Feel free to share the post on your social media to help more users struggling with the provided information, which offers useful insights and tips.

 Here are the answers to the common queries that might help mitigate the issue you are having: